HytaLab/hytalib/README.md

                      ├─ core/
                      ├─ db/
                      ├─ utils/
+                     ├─ config/
                      └─ examples/
 ```

 ---

-# ❤️ 10.
+# ❤️ 11.
 Need Help?

-Open an issue or create a discussion on GitHub.
+Open an issue or discussion.
-We’re building this library *for developers*, so feedback is always welcome.
+This project exists *for developers like you*.

 ---

-# 🎉 You’re Ready!
+# 🎉 You're Ready to Build

-You now have everything you need to start creating clean, scalable Hytale server plugins using Hytalib.
+You now have a fully functional foundation for serious Hytale plugin development.
-Happy building 💙
+Happy coding! 💙